compops/pmh-tutorial/README.md

 J. Dahlin and T. B. Schön, **Getting started with particle Metropolis-Hastings for inference in nonlinear models**.
 Pre-print, arXiv:1511:01707, 2017.

 The tutorial is available as a preprint from http://arxiv.org/pdf/1511.01707.
-An R package is also provided on CRAN with the implementation of the turorial in R. The source code (almost identitical to the code in the subdirectory R/) is found at https://github.com/compops/pmh-tutorial-rpkg.
+An R package is also provided on CRAN with the implementation of the tutorial in R. The source code (almost identical to the code in the subdirectory R/) is found at https://github.com/compops/pmh-tutorial-rpkg.

 Included material
 --------------